Diminish the appearance of enlarged pores and oily skin with a few simple tips and natural skin carePosted on January 30, 2023 Written by: 100% PURE ®

 Let’s talk about pores – specifically, what are they, why we have them, and what we can do about them.

-As we age, our focus on skin care has to be sharp.
-Addressing concerns right away with clean ingredients and consistency is the best way to maintain taut skin and youthful, sunny glow.
-Let’s get to the bottom of enlarged pores, and share a few techniques for achieving smoother skin.
+As we age, our focus on skin care has to be proactive.
+Addressing concerns right away with clean ingredients and consistency is the best way to maintain taut skin and a youthful glow.
+Let’s get to the bottom of enlarged pores, and share a few techniques and natural products for achieving smoother skin.

 Though we like to think of our skin as our largest organ, in this case let’s imagine it as fabric.
-The tighter the weave, the smoother the fabric is, and the less pore visibility there is.
+The tighter and more uniform the weave, the smoother the fabric is.
+So, the less uneven the skin on our face, the smoother our complexion will look – and the less pore visibility there is.
 Due to a variety of factors – many of them natural – there are usually pores on our skin that we can definitely see.

-Pores aren’t a one size fits all type of deal, and size can vary greatly depending where on the face the pore lives.
+Pores aren’t a one size fits all type of deal, and size can vary greatly depending where on the face the pore lives and your skin type.
 Let’s describe those porous areas as “loosely woven” fabric.
 Since a typical pore is anywhere from virtually invisible to smaller than the tip of a mechanical pencil, an enlarged pore can be as big as a small seed (think poppy or sesame seeds).

 An enlarged pore enhances the textured appearance of the skin.
 Common signs of enlarged pores can be raised skin, and redness or discoloration with visible darkness inside the pores.
 While an enlarged pore certainly isn’t the end of the world, it can be a sign of further skin troubles to come.